• Skip to primary navigation

 IC Realtime

-IC Realtime has warned its dealers that a surcharge on all orders is “coming” but offered no specifics.
+In April, IC Realtime warned its dealers that a surcharge on all orders is “coming” but offered no specifics.
 The company went on to describe all the steps it is taking to minimize the increase to the best of its ability.

 AVA